panthavma/castagne/docs/getting-started/installation.md

 - Set the starting scene to `castagne/menus/starter/CastagneStarter.tscn`
 - Add `castagne/Castagne.tscn` to the autoload list.
 - Add `*.casp` and `*.json` to the export list.
-- (Optional) Add `castagne-local` to your SCM's ignore list.
+- (Optional) Add `.castagne-local` to your SCM's ignore list.
 (Done automatically by Castagne if you use git).

-This is what has been done for the Castagne Empty Project.
+This is what has been done for the Castagne generic release.